 The following outline of requirements constitutes the basic structure of the PhD program but, depending on the student's background, etc., variations may be worked out with the Program Head.
+Information about preparedness and prerequisites can be found on the Welcome page.
 Refer to the PhD Timeline below as your general guideline and refer to the Student Handbook for the complete description of requirements and policies.
 Request Info Here

 Overall Requirements for the PhD